Mass media in Ukraine: Internet

 The Internet in Ukraine is well developed and steadily growing.
 In April 2012, rapid growth was forecast for at least two more years.
 As of 2011, Ukraine was ranked 9th in the "Top 10 Internet countries in Europe", with then 33.9% Internet penetration and 15.3 million users; growing to 36.8% in 2012.
 Internet penetration reached 43% in 2014.

 In 2011, online retailing turnover in Ukraine exceeded US$2 billion.
 For 2012, it was expected to reach US$4 billion.
 Online payments in the country in 2011 were estimated at US$400 million, 200% growth over 2010.

 As of 2011, Ukraine ranked 8th among the world's countries with the fastest Internet access speed, with an average download speed of 1,190 kbit/s.

 According to Freedom House, the Internet in Ukraine is "Free", in contrast to Ukraine's news media as a whole which is considered to be only "Partly Free".

-Aside from web portals and search engines, the most popular websites are Vk, YouTube, Wikipedia, Facebook, Livejournal, EX.UA and Odnoklassniki.
+Aside from web portals and search engines, the most popular websites As of 2015 VK, YouTube, Wikipedia, Facebook, Livejournal, EX.UA and Odnoklassniki.

 In May 2017, president Poroshenko signed a decree blocking access in Ukraine to Russian servers VKontakte, Odnoklassniki, Yandex and Mail.ru, claiming they participate in an information war against Ukraine.
 Respondents in an online poll on the UNIAN site declared that 66% were "categorically against" the ban of Russian sites and another 11% said it would be easier to "ban the whole internet, like in North Korea".